tanducmai/myportfolio/content/posts/database-normalisation.md

     - The parent PK may or may not be the child's PK, or it can just be part of the child's PK.
   - We now have a *proper schema*.
-- Identify the *partial dependency*
+- Identify the *partial dependency*.
   - Non-key attribute(s) partially depends on the PK.
   - Meaning that the PK should be a Composite Key, and the Non-key attribute(s) now can depend on part of it.